• Skip to primary navigation

 Instructions

-1. Line an 8″x8″ metal baking pan with parchment paper.
-Set aside.
+• Line an 8"x8" metal baking pan with parchment paper.
+Set the pan aside.

-7. Add flour, cocoa powder, espresso powder and salt and fold into the sugar mixture.
+• Add flour, cocoa powder, and salt and fold into the sugar mixture using a wooden spoon or rubber spatula.

-9. Bake the bars at 350°F for 30-35 minutes.
-The bars are ready when a toothpick inserted into the center of the bars comes out clean or with just a few moist crumbs.
-(Note: If the toothpick is chocolatey, it may have been inserted into a chocolate chip and is not necessarily a sign that your brownie batter is still raw.
-Test another spot to be sure.)
+• Bake the bars for 30-35 minutes.
+The bars are ready when a toothpick inserted into the center of the bars comes out with just a few moist crumbs.

 Notes

-Storage: Leftover bars can be stored in an airtight container at room temperature for up to 5 days (or frozen for up to 3 months).
+Storage: Bars can be stored in an airtight container at room temperature for up to 4 days if uncut or 2 to 3 days if cut.

 This recipe can be easily doubled and baked in a 9×13 pan.
 Keep an eye on your bars as they bake and note that they may need an extra 5 to 10 minutes of baking time in the larger pan.